Education Program for Gifted Youth: History

 After porting the software to the Windows operating system, the Stanford Pre-Collegiate Studies, then known as the Education Program for Gifted Youth (EPGY), was formally launched at Stanford University in fall 1992, making these courses generally available.

 In Fall 2000, the idea emerged of creating academic camps that would provide opportunities for enrichment that complement the opportunities for acceleration in the standard curriculum offered through online courses.
 The following year, the Summer Institute in Math and Physics (SIMP) was launched with courses in the Theory of Relativity taught by Gary Oas and Real Analysis taught by Marc Sanders.
 Building on the success of this first year, it expanded to 170 students in the second year.
 In addition to courses in math and physics, courses in computer programming and writing (including creative writing taught by a recipient of Stanford's very competitive Wallace Stegner Fellowship for emerging writers) were added to the offerings of the program, which was renamed the Summer Institutes.
 Originally only for high school students, the Summer Institutes added a middle school program in 2005.

 In April 2006, Stanford received a private donation from the Malone Family Foundation of Englewood, Colorado, which funded the establishment of an online high school independent of EPGY's regular distance learning courses.
 Its formal name is the Stanford University Online High School, but is often referred to as Stanford OHS, or simply OHS.

 In 2013, EPGY individualized online courses became offered through Redbird Advanced Learning.

 In 2016, Redbird Advanced Learning, formerly EPGY, was acquired by McGraw-Hill Education.

-In 2018, the EPGY known at the time as GiftedAndTalented.com was closed and the courseware was discontinued.
+In 2018, EPGY's successor, known at the time as GiftedAndTalented.com, was closed and the courseware was discontinued.